-Do not use an axle-mounting hitch as it may cause damage to the axle housing, wheel bearings, wheels and/ or tires.
+Do not use axle-mounted hitches as they can cause damage to the axle housing, wheel bearings, wheels or tires.
+Also, never install a hitch which may interfere with the normal function of an Energy Absorbing Bumper, if so equipped.